Do you love animals and walking in nature?

 All of this and more is possible at the Singapore Night Safari.
 Can you tell we were completely and utterly impressed?

-But in order for your visit to be just as incredible as ours was, it pays to know a few things in advance.
+But for your visit to be just as incredible as ours was, it pays to know a few things in advance.
 Here’s everything we think you need to know before you go…

-We hope you find them helpful but just shout if you have any other questions about anything we have or haven’t covered.
-Just leave us a comment at the end of this blog post and we’ll reply back to you asap!
+We hope you find our tips helpful but just shout if you have any other questions about anything we have or haven’t covered.
+Just leave us a comment at the end of this blog post and we’ll reply ASAP.

 Tip #1.
 Book tickets online to reduce queuing times and disappointment